whilezo/proxytogo/README.md

 the maximum time allowed for reading data from the connections. (default: 60)
 - timeoutWrite: Specify the write timeout duration for client and backend connections in seconds.
 This determines the maximum time allowed for writing data to the connections. (default: 60)
+- healthCheckInterval: Specify the backend adresses availability check interval in seconds.
 - debug: Enable or disable debug mode for logging (true or false). (default: false)

 ## Usage